ethernal12/dao-dapp-nextjs/README.md

 - After contributing to the contract, contributor will receive DAOT tokens to their account.
 - Admin can create spending request proposals at any time.
 - Only contributors who have DAOT in their account can vote for proposals, their vote weight is proportional to the amount of tokens they hold.
-- Owner can finalize the proposals if it has sufficient #votes(> 1/2) and the goal funding goal has been reached.
+- Admin can finalize the proposals if it has sufficient #votes(> 1/2) and the goal funding goal has been reached.
 - Once proposalis finalized the requested funds for proposal are transfered to spending request receiving address.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------